Country, God or the Girl

-Country, God or the Girl is the fourth studio album by Somali-Canadian hip hop artist K'naan.
+Country, God or the Girl is the third studio album by Somali-Canadian hip hop artist K'naan.
 It was released worldwide on October 16, 2012.

 Background and development

 The album was first announced in February 2012, with a release date of May 1, 2012.
-Coinciding with the announcement, he confirmed that he has collaborated with Nas, U2 lead singer Bono, Keith Richards of The Rolling Stones, American hip-hop and electronic artist and producer will.i.am and Canadian singer-songwriter Nelly Furtado.
+Coinciding with the announcement, he confirmed that he had collaborated with Nas, U2 lead singer Bono, Keith Richards of the Rolling Stones, American hip-hop and electronic artist and producer will.i.am and Canadian singer-songwriter Nelly Furtado.

 Release and promotion

 Singles

 "Is Anybody Out There?" was released as the lead single from More Beautiful Than Silence.
 It features vocals from Nelly Furtado.
 The song was released as a promotional single in the United States in early January, and as a single worldwide on January 24, 2011.
-The single made its chart debut on the Canadian Hot 100 at #67, before peaking at #14.
-It notably topped the New Zealand charts and peaked at #92 on the Billboard Hot 100.
+The single made its chart debut on the Canadian Hot 100 at number 67, before peaking at number 14.
+It notably topped the New Zealand charts and peaked at number 92 on the Billboard Hot 100.

 "Nothing to Lose", featuring American hip-hop artist Nas, was released as the second single from More Beautiful Than Silence on February 1, 2012.